About the course

 - Music and Consciousness

 You will submit an essay or exercise in response to one of the core seminars at the end of Michaelmas term.
-A second essay is submitted at the end of Hilary term.
-The final assessment also includes one further essay in musicology, and either a dissertation in musicology or ethnomusicology or an editorial exercise (edition) in Trinity term.
+A second essay responding to one of the elective seminars is submitted at the end of Hilary term.
+The final assessment is a bibliographic essay relating to the final submission, which will be either a dissertation in musicology or ethnomusicology or an editorial exercise (edition) in Trinity term.

 Typical graduate destinations include doctoral research in music and other music-related or broadly cultural professions.